TTA Databases

 Additional Analysis Tips

-- Human trafficking analysis gets easier with more practice and seeing a wide variety of cases.
-With time, the EMP model analysis will become intuitive.
+- Analyzing human trafficking cases becomes easier with experience.
+With time, the EMP model will become more intuitive.

 Republication Information